Updated Food Recall Warning - Al-Rabih brand Halva / Halawa and Tahini recalled due to Salmonella

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerUS-Börsen schlussendlich in der Gewinnzone -- ATX geht fester ins Wochenende -- DAX schließt freundlich -- Asiens Börsen letztlich überwiegend schwächer
+Börse aktuell - Live TickerGewinnmitnahmen am US-Aktienmarkt -- ATX und DAX schließen leichter -- Märkte in Fernost letztlich mehrheitlich schwächer

-Beim heimischen Aktienmarkt waren am Freitag Gewinne zu sehen.
-Auch der deutsche Leitindex bewegte sich auf grünem Terrain.
-An der Wall Street herrscht vor dem Wochenende eine gute Stimmung.
-Die Börsen in Fernost gaben am Freitag mehrheitlich nach.
+Der Wiener Handel sowie die deutsche Börse präsentierten sich im Dienstagshandel mit negativer Tendenz.
+Am US-Aktienmarkt führte der jüngste Rekordlauf am Dienstag zu moderaten Gewinnmitnahmen.
+An den Börsen in Asien gab es keine einheitliche Tendenz, vorwiegend ging es jedoch abwärts.